-- First, in the user's templates_path directories. - Then, in the selected theme. - Then, in its base theme, its base's base theme, etc.
+- Then, in the selected theme. - Then, in its base theme, its base's base theme, etc.

 When extending a template in the base theme with the same name, use the theme name as an explicit directory: {% extends "basic/layout.html" %}.
-From a user templates_path template, you can still use the "exclamation mark" syntax as described in the templating document.
+From a user templates\path template, you can still use the "exclamation mark" syntax as described in the templating document.